Sustainability Methods

 Reduce, Reuse, and Recycle

-Chiles Hospitality starts with reducing the use of materials they use so that there is less waste to begin with.
+Chiles Group starts with reducing the use of materials they use so that there is less waste to begin with.
 The major reduction the past year has been the elimination of all plastic straws, lids, cups, and carryout containers at their three waterfront restaurants, among other wholesale customers.
 This process completes the circle of life for compostable materials.

 How it works: